 Medically necessary emergency room care is covered.
 The emergency room benefit applies to services billed by the facility.
-Professional fees (e.g., emergency room physician or x-ray/lab) billed separately are paid under inpatient or outpatient benefits.
+This may include supplies, labs, x-rays and other charges.
+Professional fees (e.g., emergency room physician or reading an x-ray/lab result) billed separately are paid under inpatient or outpatient benefits.

 All claims for emergency services (as defined in Section 14) will be paid at the in-network benefit level.
 Out-of-network providers may bill members for charges in excess of the maximum plan allowance.
 Using an in-network emergency room does not guarantee that all providers working in the emergency room and/or hospital are also in-network providers.
-Emergency care by a provider other than the PCP should be reported to the PCP within 24 hours of initial treatment, or as soon as possible.
-When the PCP is out of the office, another medical home professional provider will be on call to assist members (see section 7.3 for more information).
+Emergency care should be reported to the PCP 360 as soon as possible.

-The emergency room facility copayment applies to services billed by the facility.
-Professional fees (e.g., emergency room physician or x-ray/lab) billed separately are subject to the standard innetwork benefit level.
 If a covered hospitalization immediately follows emergency services, emergency room facility copayments will be waived.
 All other applicable cost sharing remains in effect.